zowe/docs-site/docs/user-guide/installandconfig.md

-# Planning your installation
+# Planning the installation

 The installation of Zowe consists of two independent processes: installing Zowe runtime on z/OS and installing Zowe CLI on your computer.

-When you install Zowe runtime on z/OS, there are two parts.
+When you install Zowe runtime on z/OS, there are two parts:
 - The first part is to install the Zowe Application Framework, the API Mediation Layer, and a number of micro services that provide capability to both.
 - The second part is to install the Zowe Cross Memory Server.
 This is an authorized server application that provides privileged services to Zowe in a secure manner.